 Thomas J. O’Toole Jr.

-Thomas J. O’Toole Jr., of St. Louis, Mo., is in his sixth year as a member of the USGA Executive Committee and his third as vice president, having served as vice president in 2011-13 and secretary in 2010.
+Thomas J. O’Toole Jr., of St. Louis, Mo., is in his seventh year as a member of the USGA Executive Committee and first as president, having served as vice president in 2011-13 and secretary in 2010.

 O’Toole is a partner in the law firm of Mickes Goldman O’Toole, LLC.
 He chairs the firm’s Business and Corporate Group, while his practice focuses on real estate, specializing in zoning/land use, condemnation and real estate transactions.
 He received both his undergraduate degree (1979) and law degree (1985) from St. Louis University.

 A native of St. Louis, O’Toole has been involved with the USGA since 1988.
-He has served as a Rules official at more than 125 USGA championships, including every U.S. Open since 1990.
-He also has been the lead official in conducting more than 125 qualifying rounds for USGA championships.
-O’Toole has been “certified” as a Rules of Golf expert each year since 1990, and he has been a consulting member of the Rules of Golf Committee since 2004.
+He has served as a Rules official at more than 135 USGA championships, including every U.S. Open since 1990.
+He also has been the lead official in conducting more than 130 qualifying rounds for USGA championships.
+O’Toole has been certified as a Rules of Golf expert each year since 1990, and he has been a consulting member of the Rules of Golf Committee since 2004.

-In 1992, he founded the Metropolitan Amateur Golf Association, a regional association that serves eastern Missouri and central Illinois.
+In 1992, O'Toole founded the Metropolitan Amateur Golf Association, a regional association that serves eastern Missouri and central Illinois.
 He serves on the Executive Board of the Association.